-Halbert Jones served as Director of the Rothermere American Institute from August 2016 to September 2019.
-Prior to joining the RAI, he was a senior research fellow and director of the North American Studies Programme at St Antony's College.
-As the Programme's first director, he developed its interdisciplinary approach to the study of the continent as a region, examining themes and issues that transcend national boundaries in North America.
-Dr Jones received his PhD in history from Harvard University in 2006, serving subsequently as an historian at the Office of the Historian of the US State Department, as a visiting fellow at the Instituto Tecnológico Autónomo de México, and as a senior fellow at Harvard's David Rockefeller Center for Latin American Studies.
+Halbert Jones served as director of the Rothermere American Institute from 2016 to 2019.
+Prior to joining the RAI, he was a senior research fellow and director of the North American Studies Programme at St Antony’s College.
+Hal received his PhD in history from Harvard University, and subsequently held appointments as an historian in the Office of the Historian of the US State Department, as a visiting fellow at the Instituto Tecnológico Autónomo de México, and as a senior fellow at Harvard’s David Rockefeller Center for Latin American Studies.
 His research interests include the history of US foreign policy, US-Latin American relations, mid-nineteenth-century expansionism, and twentieth-century Mexican politics.

 - The War Has Brought Peace to Mexico: World War II and the Consolidation of the Post-Revolutionary State (University of New Mexico Press, 2014).

 - Foreign Relations of the United States, 1969-1976, Vol. E-11, Part 1: Documents on Mexico, Central America, and the Caribbean, 1973-1976, co-editor (US Department of State, 2015).

 - Foreign Relations of the United States, 1969-1976, Vol. E-11, Part 2: Documents on South America, 1973-1976, co-editor (US Department of State, 2015).

 - Governing the North American Arctic: Sovereignty, Security, and Institutions, co-editor (Palgrave Macmillan, 2016).